In the beginning (of any product's development process) there was a

 We are technology partners.
-We help architect and quickly develop software products and services, delivering meaningful outcomes to both our clients and their customers.
-We also assist our clients in making smarter choices about what they create and how they create.
+We help architect and quickly develop software products and services, delivering meaningful outcomes to both our clients and their audience.
+We also assist our clients in making smarter choices about what they create and how they create it.

 We pursue excellence.
-We are committed to a high-quality development process by thoroughly testing the software we build, performing collaborative code reviews, and continuously evaluating our work processes.
+We are committed to a high-quality development process that includes thoroughly testing the software we build, performing collaborative code reviews, and continuously evaluating our work processes.